byuids-resumes/AmmonNelson_resume/docs/index.md

 ## Education
 `Expected 2023`
 __Brigham Young University - Idaho__, Rexburg, Idaho
-- Major: Computer Science
-- Minor: Data Science
+- Major: Computer Science Minor: Data Science
 - GPA 3.7

 ## Relevant Experience
 `January 2021 - April 2021`
 __Built Website__
-- Developed my own website future employers get to know me and show them my projects that I have worked on.
+- Developed my own website future employers get to know me and show them my projects that I have worked on
 - Learned HTML and CSS and JavaScript

 `April 2021 - July 2021`
-__Tanks__
+__Video Game Tanks__

-- Built a video game spin off of the Wii tanks game.
+- Built a video game tanks in python
-- Worked in a group to solve problems and implement new classes into our program.
+- Worked in a group to solve problems and implement new classes into the Video Game

 `June 2019 - December 2020`